Find out how I got on with my first ever mystery shopping gig!

 I don’t think I’d make a very good fraudster.

-Last week I was apprehensive about how the meeting would go, given I was there under false pretences.
+Last week I was apprehensive about how the meeting would go, given I was there under false pretenses.
 What can I say?
 I’m a darn good actor once I get going!

 I posted back everything I received in the bank along with the recording devices and short questionnaire by registered post (this cost will also be refunded) and mystery shopping gig completed!